sgratzl/yacobo/README.md

 ## Features

-- overview of several signal collected by COVIDCast
+- explore the overview of several signal collected by COVIDCast
 - drill down to individual signals, regions, dates, and their combinations
 - compare regions across multiple signals
-- bookmark your favorite sections for a personalized summary (local store only)
+- bookmark your favorite sections for a personalized summary (localStorage only)
-- sharable URLs with social media preview images
+- share URLs with social media preview images
 - download the shown data in CSV or JSON format
 - download the shown images in PNG, JPEG, or PDF format
 - download the shown images as [Vega Lite Specification](https://vega.github.io/vega-lite/)